dgsierra/my-blog-ror/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank to my standup team for their support and motivation and to all Tomorrowland performers for their amazing music.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>